top of page

 Design

-Once you have chosen your office, the next step will be to create full a layout and design concept.
-A full layout will be better planned and include more detail than a test fit.
-A full design concept will include reference images, mood boards, and material palettes.
-These will be the building blocks of your design.
+The next step will be to create full a layout and design concept.
+This will include reference images, mood boards, and material palettes.
 Your designer may also provide computer-generated images to give you a better understanding of what the finished space will look like.

 Once you have chosen a design concept, it's time for your design & build company to turn that into a comprehensive design package that can be delivered.
 The first part of this is creating a detailed drawing pack.
 This is a set of 10-60 drawings which lay out everything in your new space, from meeting tables to air conditioning units.